 The presence of this inflammation is most common in people with diabetes, heart disease, obesity, and high levels of cholesterol.
 Such inflammation occurs not only in adults but also in children.
 The problem with this type of low-grade inflammation is that the tissues are constantly being damaged and if the condition is not recognized, it can lead to complete kidney shut down requiring dialysis.

 Over the past 3 decades, intense research has been done to determine why this inflammation occurs and how it can be influenced by nutrition or diet.
 In children, it appears that an unhealthy diet, weight gain, infections of the gut, and severe stress may be promoters of this inflammation.
 But why only some children develop worsening of kidney problems and others do not, is not well explained but believed to be due to bad genes.

 It is important to understand that this low-grade inflammation in the kidneys may be started by an infection elsewhere in the body.
 The reason is that the kidneys receive nearly 25% of the entire blood volume as they play a vital role in clearing toxins and harmful substances from the body; thus the kidney is at very high risk for developing an infection that has started elsewhere.

 More recent data suggests that the inflammation in the kidney is most often from distant sources like the gut.
-Also of great importance is that just like chronic kidney disease, similar types of inflammation is also seen in many cancers including breast, pancreas, lung, ovarian, brain, and prostate.
+Also of great importance is that just like kidney issues, similar types of inflammation are also seen in many cancers including breast, pancreas, lung, ovarian, brain, and prostate.